Apply now for Fall 2018.

 We are currently seeking a public policy or law student interested in working on public policy and/or LGBT advocacy.
 We are interested in helping a potential intern research a topic they are interested in.
 And most work product from the internship may and should be used in the student’s own schoolwork.
 Projects may include local and state-level legislative research, legislative analysis, memo writing, and frequent conversation/collaboration with MAP staff.

 A successful candidate will be self-motivated and well-organized.
 Previous experience with public policy or LGBT advocacy is not necessary, but such interests would be helpful.
 An understanding of legislative research is also helpful.
-Occasional, in-person meetings are a requirement of this internship, so strong preference is given to applicants in the greater Ann Arbor/Detroit, New York City, or San Francisco/Oakland areas.
+A strong preference is given to applicants in the greater Ann Arbor/Detroit, Boston, or San Francisco/Oakland areas.

 This internship has a $1,000 stipend, and we look forward to working with any academic institution to insure that the student receives credit for their work.
 Starting at 10 hours a week, this project has the potential to expand with the student’s interests and desires.
 Research and work product resulting from this project can support the student’s publications such as articles or a thesis.